vanessakindell/GZGreed/README.md

 # GZGreed
-A port of In Pursuit of Greed to the GZDoom engine
+A port of In Pursuit of Greed to the GZDoom engine.

 Project is in progress but is not yet playable.